abbadata/devtools-css-selector/README.md

 ## Running

 - Open the Chrome Devtools.
-(Right click on page element and click "Inspect")
+(Right click on a page element and click "Inspect")
 - There will be a "CSS Selectors" option on the sidebar.
 Click this.
 - Click on DOM elements in the Elements panel.
 The CSS Selector will be updated dynamically.
 - Customize CSS Selector generation by enabling/disabling ID/Class/Tags, custom attributes, filtered values

+## Settings

+- Settings

+## Limitations

+- Does not work with IFRAMEs

 ## Development